Fourier-based Inversion of Partial X-ray Transforms in n Dimensions: Example applications of the results in 3 dimensions

 A simple example application of theorem~\ref{th:parallel_gbpf} is to a circular scan in $3$ dimensions, with $c$ evenly-spaced parallel-beam projections taken.
+This is the most standard and basic of X-ray scans.
+The resulting reconstruction formula is not new; this example is included for pedagogical purposes.
+Since it will be familiar to many readers, this example serves as a demonstration that the theorem correctly reduces to that well-known result for the `filtered backprojection' (i.e. convolution-backprojection) formula for reconstruction.

 Let $(\theta, \phi) \in S^2$ be spherical polar coordinates, with $\theta$ the polar coordinate and $\phi$ the azimuthal.
+The coordinate system is illustrated in fig.~\ref{fig:ex_coords_spher}, with $r=1$.
 The distribution of beam directions $d(\hat \theta)$ is

-It is easy to see that this data is insufficient to exactly reconstruct a continuous volume, because it is easy to choose a great-circle (or `equatorial band') of $S^2$ which does not pass through the support of $d(\theta, \phi)$, i.e. $\mathcal I[d](\hat \theta) = 0$ for some choice of $\hat \theta$.
-As an approximation, one may pretend that the source points form a continuous distribution:
+It is easy to see that this data is insufficient to exactly reconstruct a continuous volume, because it is easy to choose a great-circle (or `equatorial band') of $S^2$ which does not pass through the support of $d(\theta, \phi)$.
+Stated more precisely: the Funk transform $\mathcal I[d](\hat \theta)$, which integrates the distribution $d$ around the great-circle orthogonal to $\hat \theta \in S^2$, is equal to $0$ for one or more choices of $\hat \theta \in S^2$.
+This violates the necessary and sufficient condition for data sufficiency expressed in eq.~\eqref{eq:th:gbpf_existence} of theorem~\ref{th:parallel_gbpf}, which requires that $\mathcal I[d](\hat \theta) \neq 0$.
+As is standard practice in the construction of analytic inversion methods, we make the approximation that the source points comprise a continuous distribution instead of a discrete one:

-In this case, any great-circle of $S^2$ will intersect the equatorial band $\theta = \pi/2$ and so the data is sufficient by this approximation.
-The integral for the great-circles reduces to